 And if your membranes are worn down, chemical messengers can’t communicate (as there is no relay in between each pair), so you can’t recall memories as quickly – if at all.

 The above is mostly speculation, but studies have proven correlation between fish oil supplementation and improved memory.
-Its effects on alzheimer’s patients are also pretty conclusive that it does affect memory in some way, shape, or form.
+Its effects on memory issues patients are also pretty conclusive that it does affect memory in some way, shape, or form.
 Add in the fact that there is an abundance of omega-3 in the brain and you have a pretty strong case.

 Krill oil exclusive: astaxanthin

 Antioxidants do all of the following things for you…